Shree-Lakshan/Dungeon_Breaker_Core_Crystal/README.md

 # 🎮 Dungeon Breaker – The Core Crystal

-A C++ terminal-based dungeon crawler where you explore an ancient dungeon, battle the sea god Poseidon, collect the Orb of Power, and claim the title of the **Dungeon Breaker**.
+A C++ terminal-based dungeon crawler where you explore an ancient dungeon, battle the ghosts of the dungeon, collect the Orb of Power, and claim the title of the **Dungeon Breaker**.

 ---